Use the following tips to help you get the most out of Stadia when you set up your Wi-Fi router and other devices in your home.

-- If you have a choice, use the 5GHz Wi-Fi band instead of the 2.4GHz band.
-Check with your Wi-Fi router's manufacturer for instructions on how to switch.
+- If you have a choice, use your Wi-Fi router's 5GHz band instead of its 2.4GHz band.
+Check with your router's manufacturer for instructions on how to switch.

 - Place your router in a central location away from walls.
 If you're using a TV, place it near your TV, but no closer than 2 feet.

-- While you’re playing, make sure no one else is streaming videos on the same Wi-Fi network.
-This can cause too much traffic on your network and degrade your game streaming.
+- While you play a game, make sure no one else streams videos on the same Wi-Fi network.
+Too much traffic on your network can degrade your streaming quality.

-- Make sure all your game-playing devices connected to Wi-Fi are on the same network.
+- Make sure all of your game-playing devices are on the same network.
 These devices might include your computer, mobile device, Stadia Controller, or a compatible streaming device or TV.

-- Before you set up your Chromecast Ultra, download the Google Home app on your phone or tablet.
-You’ll set up your Chromecast Ultra with the Home app.
+- If you have Chromecast Ultra, set it up with the Google Home app on your phone or tablet.

 - Note: You can control your Chromecast Ultra with the Home app .
-You don't need a separate remote.
+You don't need a separate TV remote.

-- Adjust your TV settings for optimal TV performance.
-Check with your TV manufacturer for instructions on how to change settings on your TV to do this.
+- Adjust your TV's settings for optimal performance.
+Check with your TV's manufacturer for specific instructions.

-- Turn on Game Mode and HDR.
-Game Mode reduces latency and allows a faster game response time.
-HDR enables High Dynamic Range colors.
+- Turn on Game Mode or an equivalent setting to reduce latency and allow for a faster game response time.